sixtydigits/simple-ami-cleaner/README.md

                         The min age of an AMI to considered for cleanup (default 90), use '-1' to disable age based checks.
   --keep KEEP           The number of recent AMIs to keep excluding them from the list of candidate AMIs, use '-1' (default) to consider all AMIs.
   --exclude_image_ids EXCLUDE_IMAGE_IDS
-                        A comma separated list of AMI Ids to exclude OR a special value of 'USED' which will query for AMIs that are associated with running EC2 instances (on the current account, this does *NOT* work in cross-account scenarios).
+                        A comma separated list of AMI Ids to exclude OR a special value of 'USED' which will query for AMIs that are associated with running EC2 instances and launch templates (on the current account)., --print_excluded_image_ids_and_exit
-  --print_excluded_image_ids_and_exit PRINT_EXCLUDED_IMAGE_IDS_AND_EXIT
                         Prints a comma separated list of excluded AMI Ids and exit.
-  --dry-run DRY_RUN     Simulate a clean without actually deleting anything (default True).
+  --dry-run             Simulate a clean without actually deleting anything (default True).
-  --force FORCE         Skips user prompts to confirm destructive actions.
+  --force               Skips user prompts to confirm destructive actions.
   --version             show program's version number and exit -v, --verbose         Set loglevel to DEBUG

 ```

 ### Examples